 Another challenging issue of paper-based questionnaires concerns the analysis of the data collected.
 Gathered answers need to be transfered to electronic worksheets, which constitutes a time-consuming and error-prone task.
-In particular, note that during the interviews or the self-filling of a questionnaire, typographical errors or wrong interpretations of given answers might occur.
-In general, both sources of error (i.e., errors occuring during the interviews and errors occuring during the transcription) decrease the quality of the data collected, which further underlines the need of an electronic support for flexible and mobile data collection.
+For example, when filling in a questionnaire, typographical errors or wrong interpretations of given answers might occur.
+In general, both sources of error (i.e., errors occurring during the interviews or transcription) decrease the quality of the data collected, which further underlines the need of an electronic support for data collection.

 In numerous interviews we conducted with 10 domain experts from psychology, additional issues have emerged.
-Psychological studies are often performed in developing countries, e.g., surveying of child soldiers in rural areas in Africa (Crombach et al., 2013; Liebrecht, 2012).
+Psychological studies are often performed in developing countries, e.g., surveying of child soldiers in rural areas in Africa [3].
 Political restrictions regarding data collection further require attention and influence the way in which interviews and assessments may be performed by domain experts (i.e., psychologists).
-Since in many geographic regions the available infrastructure is not well developed, data collected with paper-based questionnaires is usually digitalized in the home country of the scientists responsible for the study.
+Since in many geographic regions the available infrastructure is not well developed, the data collected is usually digitalized in the home country of the scientists responsible for the study.
 Taking these issues into account, it is not surprising that psychological studies last from several weeks up to several months.
 From a practical point of view, this raises the problem of allocating enough space in luggage to transfer the paper-based questionnaires safely to the home country of the respective researcher.

 Apart from these logistic problems, we revealed issues related to the interview procedure itself.
-In particular, it has turned out that questionnaires must often be adapted to a particular application context (e.g., changing the language of a questionnaire or adding / deleting selected questions).
-Such adaptations (by authorized domain experts) must be propagated to all other interviewers and smart mobile devices respectively in order to keep the results valid and comparable.
+In particular, it has turned out that questionnaires often need to be adapted by authorized domain experts to a particular application context (e.g., changing the language of a questionnaire or adding / deleting selected questions).
+In turn, these adaptations must be propagated to all other interviewers and smart mobile devices respectively to keep the results valid and comparable.

-Considering these issues, we had additional discussions with domain experts from psychology, which revealed several requirements discussed in the next section.
+Considering these issues, we had additional discussions with domain experts, which revealed several requirements as discussed in the next section.